Minimum wage law

+Several conventions of the International Labour Organization provide for "minimum wage fixing" for rights of labours, for example: Minimum Wage-Fixing Machinery Convention, 1928, Minimum Wage Fixing Machinery (Agriculture) Convention, 1951, and Minimum Wage Fixing Convention, 1970.

-Minimum wage law by country
+Minimum wage law by jurisdiction

 Australia

 The Australian National Minimum Wage is the minimum base rate of pay for ordinary hours worked to any employee who is not covered by a Modern Award or an Agreement.
 In 1896 in Victoria, Australia, an amendment to the Factories Act provided for the creation of a wages board.
 The wages board did not set a universal minimum wage; rather it set basic wages for 6 industries that were considered to pay low wages.
 First enacted as a four-year experiment, the wages board was renewed in 1900 and made permanent in 1904; by that time it covered 150 different industries.
 By 1902, other Australian states, such as New South Wales and Western Australia, had also formed wages boards.
 The notion of a "basic wage" was established in 1907 with the Harvester Judgment.
 In Australia, on 14 December 2005, the Australian Fair Pay Commission was established under the Workplace Relations Amendment (WorkChoices) Act 2005 responsible for the adjustment of the standard federal minimum wage, replacing the role of the Australian Industrial Relations Commission that took submissions from a variety of sources to determine appropriate minimum wages.
 The Australian Fair Pay Commission was replaced by Fair Work Australia in 2010.